zzhewei/claude-code-for-gitlab/FAQ.md

 ### Why doesn't tagging @claude from my automated workflow work?

-The `github-actions` user (and other GitHub Apps/bots) cannot trigger subsequent GitHub Actions workflows.
+The `github-actions` user cannot trigger subsequent GitHub Actions workflows.
 This is a GitHub security feature to prevent infinite loops.
-To make this work, you need to use a Personal Access Token (PAT) instead, which will act as a regular user.
+To make this work, you need to use a Personal Access Token (PAT) instead, which will act as a regular user, or use a separate app token of your own.
 When posting a comment on an issue or PR from your workflow, use your PAT instead of the `GITHUB_TOKEN` generated in your workflow.

 ### Why does Claude say I don't have permission to trigger it?